Best Harness For Pugs | Perfect For This Snub Nosed Breed

 Training harnesses that employ a chest squeeze

-Some training harnesses are designed to apply a corrective pinch when your dog pulls, usually around the front chest.
-While this can be an excellent tool for breeds such as Labradors, it is a bad idea for any of the flat-faced dog breeds.
+Some training harnesses are made to apply a corrective pinch when your dog pulls, usually around the front chest.
+While this can be an excellent tool for breeds such as Labradors, it is not a good option when looking into the best harness for Pugs or for any of the flat-faced dog breeds.

 Halter style, or face harnesses